 R. Kelly sued by his former Chicago landlord amid release of ‘Lifetime’ docuseries

-CHICAGO — R Kelly and his former landlord have a court date Monday morning.
+CHICAGO -- Attorneys for R Kelly and his former landlords reached an agreement today.

+Both sides were in civil court on behalf of the R&B singer.

 The studio is featured in the new "Lifetime" docuseries "Surviving R. Kelly."
 A report on Buzzfeed claimed that Kelly housed six different women at his properties in Chicago and Georgia.
 He also denies that.